-Figure 2 illustrates a typical error associated with a coordinate clause.
-The sentence in this figure has at least three alternative interpretations in terms of which BP is modified by the left-most BP "kanojo-wa (she-TOP)": (a) "tabe-ta (eat-PAST)", (b) "dekake-ta (leave-PAST)", (c) both "tabe-ta (eat-PAST)" and "dekake-ta (leave-PAST)".
+One of the typical error types is associated with coordinate structures.
+The sentence in Figure 2 has at least three alternative interpretations in terms of which BP is modified by the leftmost BP "kanojo-wa (she-TOP)": (a) "tabe-ta (eat-PAST)", (b) "dekake-ta (leave-PAST)", (c) both "tabe-ta (eat-PAST)" and "dekake-ta (leave-PAST)".
 Among these alternatives, the most reasonable interpretation is obviously (c), where the two predicative BPs constitute a coordinate structure.